crazylot/Telemetry-Data-Processing-With-Azure/README.md

 7. Now you can use Power BI service provided in Azure Synapse Workspace to create dashboard over the data present in the table

-Find detailed steps in the PPT Provided with this GitHub repository
+Find detailed steps in the PPT Provided with this GitHub repository I have also added Power BI File built over data ingested from these events.
+It Provides Information on Average Engine Temperature, Average Odometer Reading etc of multiple vehicles across various cities and region.